sitepilot/autopilot-archived/README.md

 * `./autopilot server:inventory`: Outputs the inventory in JSON format.
 * `./autopilot server:provision`: Provision a server.
 * `./autopilot server:test`: Test a server.
+* `./autopilot user:provision`: Provision a user.
+* `./autopilot user:destroy`: Destroy an user from the server.
+* `./autopilot user:test`: Test a provisioned user.
+* `./autopilot app:provision`: Provision a app.
+* `./autopilot app:destroy`: Destroy an app from the server.
+* `./autopilot database:provision`: Provision a database.
+* `./autopilot database:destroy`: Destroy a database from the server.

 ## Server Configuration